-Aldrich Athletic Center -Named for the Aldrich sisters from Chicago, Illinois, this building, erected in 1977, includes a gymnasium with bleacher seating for 500.
-The upstairs houses the fitness center and Community Life offices.
+Aldrich Athletic Center-Named for the Aldrich sisters from Chicago, Illinois, this building, erected in 1977, includes a gymnasium with bleacher seating for 500.
+The upstairs houses the fitness center and Community Life offices, including the campus counselor.

 Aletheia Hall and Preston Hall-Separate residence halls for women and men students.
 Both residences have laundry facilities.
 Student lounges are adjacent to each hall.